sfrisk/webcomics-cms/content/character/xavros.md

     bond: My life's work is a series of tombs related to a specific field of lore
     flaw: I am easily distracted by the promise of knowledge
     ideal: The path to power and greatness is through knowledge
-    trait: Im the most knowledgeable and well read so clearly I would make the best leader
+    trait: I'm the most knowledgeable and well read so clearly I would make the best leader
   savingThrows:
     - int
     - wis